AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

 # About Algorithmic Models {#about-algorithmic-models}

 Build and manage the traits or segments used in algorithmic modeling, also referred to as look-alike modeling.
-Model features are located in Audience Data > Models.
+Model features are located in **[!UICONTROL Audience Data > Models]**.

 <!--
 c_models.xml